Cotter Dam: Enlarged dam, completed in 2013

 The old dam wall remains, inundated by the water held behind the new dam wall and acting as a sediment trap for the new dam's intake tower.
 The old dam may only be visible in exceptional circumstances of drought.
 Completion was originally scheduled for the end of June 2011, however construction was delayed until August 2013 due to heavy rainfalls in the summer of 2010/2011, the discovery of an unexpectedly large rock seam at the site of the foundations in 2011, and severe flooding in March 2012.
-The uncontrolled spillway is capable of discharging 5670 m3/s with a high water level approximately 550.8 m above sea level.
+The uncontrolled spillway is capable of discharging 5670 m3/s with a high water level approximately 550.8 m AHD.